-Applying to college early action or early decision is becoming a more popular trend and one of the most important strategies we can use with students applying to college.
-Many Ivy League colleges are accepting 50% or more of their class in this early pool, and this number if often rising.
-In this article, we will discuss early application strategies that you can use in this process and trends among colleges and yield rates.
+Applying to college early action or early decision is becoming a more popular trend; and, one of the most important strategies we can use with students applying to college.
+Many Ivy League colleges are accepting 50% or more of their class in this early pool.
+What’s more, this number if often rising.
+In this article, we will discuss early application strategies that you can use in this process.
+We will also look at trends among colleges and yield rates.

 Early Application Strategies

-Applying to more colleges and applying early are two strategies that all high school seniors can use in the college admissions process.
+Applying to more colleges, and applying early: what do they have in common?
+They are two strategies that all high school seniors can use in the college admissions process.
 Particularly here, we will discuss the second key action we can take: applying early.

-There are several application cycles that students can apply to across US colleges – non-restrictive early action, restrictive early action, early decision, rolling admission, etc. For the purpose of this article, we will focus on the first three application processes and how we can leverage them to increase our chances of admission.
+There are several application cycles that students can apply to across US colleges.
+These include non-restrictive early action, restrictive early action, early decision, rolling admission, etc. For the purpose of this article, we will focus on the first three application processes.
+Let’s discuss how we can leverage them to increase our chances of admission.

 Non-restrictive early action